ainarajn/Final_Master_Project/README.md

 This file represents the structure of the Nextflow script.
-It is not perfectly accurate to the final script because does not contain all the necessary parameters needed from the scripts that are pending from adjustment.
+It is not perfectly accurate to the final script because it does not contain all the necessary parameters needed from the scripts that are pending from adjustment.

 # PARAMETERS